-A modular home is actually constructed indoors in a factory setting and then installed on site.
-The manufacturers transport and cover the finish products into new locations, where a builder will assemble the parts.
+Home builders construct the best modular homes indoors in a factory setting and then install them on site.
+The manufacturers transport their finished products to new locations, where a builder assembles the parts.

-Many people have a misconception that a modular home is exactly similar to a mobile home.
-This is a confusing statement though, because modular home is actually a home that is built off-site.
-Many manufacturers use terms such as prefab homes, system-built, and factory-built homes for modular homes, and all this makes it even more puzzling.
+Many people hold the misconception that a modular home is the same as a mobile home.
+This is not actually the case—in reality, builders construct modular homes off-site.
+Many manufacturers use terms like prefab home, system-built, and factory-built home for modular homes, and this can add to confusion.
 Below are a few basic facts that you should know about mobile homes before buying one.

 Benefits of Construction

 One of the most vital benefits of construction of modular homes is that manufacturers build these homes in enclosed factory settings.
 This means that the materials used for the construction of the best modular homes are not subject to adverse weather conditions during the construction process.
 Most building contractors are capable of finishing the erecting of a house in just 1-2 weeks.